quyettranvu/quyettranvu/README.md

 ## My short descriptions
 - 🔭 I’m currently working on - Full Stack Technologies and New Trend Tools
 - 🌱 I’m currently learning - Support DevOps Tools and Cloud Platforms
-- 👯 I’m looking to collaborate with - YayCommerce Team for some private projects
+- 👯 I’m now also collaborating with - YayCommerce Team for some private projects
 - 💬 Ask me about - technological news, books and health shares
 - 🥅 2024 Goal - Make friends with more people and develop my programming skills (my account for working below at Github Stats Card)
 - ⚡ Fun fact - I'm an active and energetic person on the way of a combination of young consistency and passion.